dribdat/backboard/README.md

 # Challenges microsite

 This is a one page application that shows challenges for a hackathon event using the remote API of [dribdat](https://github.com/dribdat/dribat).
+It has minimal formatting, tight margins, and is ideal for embedding into your webpage anonuncing the upcoming event or results.

 You probably want to enable *Challenges* and *Previews* (opens modal dialog on click with navigation) in the options at the footer of the page.
 Use the handy *Share* link.